acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/06-tasks.md

 >
 > The loop cannot be parallelized with *parallel for* construct due to data dependency.
 The next task should be executed after the previous task updates the variable *x*.
 - Use tasks with dependencies to parallelize this code.
-- You should be able to correct the code  by only adding the *depend* clause.
+- You should be able to correct the code  by only adding the *task depend* clause.
 - Start with the incorrectly parallelized code:
 >
 > ~~~